-The College offers a growing array of degrees and programs responsive to new areas of study and new market demands.
+The University offers a growing array of degrees and programs responsive to new areas of study and new market demands.

 - > 30 graduate and undergraduate degrees

 - > more than 100 areas of study

-- > 17 undergraduate certificates
+- > 14 undergraduate certificates

-- > 12 graduate certificates
+- > 15 graduate certificates

 - > several professional certificates

-As a state college in the New Jersey system of public higher education, Thomas Edison State College's programs are acted upon by the New Jersey Presidents' Council.
+As a state university in the New Jersey system of public higher education, Thomas Edison State University's programs are acted upon by the New Jersey Presidents' Council.